 Until about one hundred years ago, most of the products we used on a daily basis were manufactured close to our homes, including personal care, food, and machines.
 Jobs and money flowed out of local communities as manufacturing and sourcing moved further towards an industrial global system in the mid twentieth century.
 Small manufacturers were pushed out of business, destroying communities that depended on these factories.
 These businesses must be rebuilt for local economies to grow and flourish.

 Fast food chains have been trying to convince customers that they’re responsible corporate citizens for the last thirty years or so.
 They’ve tended to focus on operational efficiency, healthy options, and corporate philanthropy in their public relations efforts.
 But a new crop of eco-fast food restaurants are integrating green practices into their business models and day to day operations, and once again calling into question what it means for fast food to be sustainable.

 Recipients of this week’s Webby Awards took the opportunity to speak out against BP.
 Acceptance speeches were limited to five words, making for some pithy yet cutting commentary.

-A recent study on consumer perception and purchasing behavior shows an increasing interest in purchasing from environmentally sustainable companies.
-However, “green” consumers are concerned about a variety of sustainability issues.
+A recent study on consumer perception and purchasing behavior shows an increasing commitment to purchasing from environmentally sustainable companies.
+However, green consumers are concerned about a variety of sustainability issues.
 Climate change ranked high globally, but respondents from various countries cited deforestation, energy use, toxic waste reduction, and water management as priorities.